 Before we left Yangon, we walked by Aung San Suu Kyi’s house, where she was held under house arrest for several years, opposing the government.
 She has now been released and is head of the National League of Democracy.

 Rather than the scenic but very grimy and outdated train, we opted for the bus to Bagan, a northern plains area covered by literally three thousand stupas, temples, and shrines.
 We took a night bus and arrived at 5 am, so we decided to walk to the “archaeological zone” and watch the sun rise.
 In less than half an hour, we could start to see the faint outlines of temples….
 And then the sun began to rise and we could see dozens.
 We began to hear a whooshing noise, and slowly a hot air balloon rose above the trees and temples….and then a dozen more.
-In all, we counted 14 balloons, and we lost count of the temples.
+As we walked, we lost count of the temples.
 We walked all over the area, including down to the banks of the Irrawaddy River, and just marveled.
 Eventually we wandered back to town, got some lunch, and took a nap.
 We got up at four and went back out to watch the sun set behind some other temples.
 Bagan, and other cities in Myanmar, has that acrid smell from burning trash and controlled-burning cultivation techniques.
 I remember Sudan and Egypt had the same smell.
 It’s not terrible, as long as it’s at a distance.

 We stayed in Bagan for two days, walking around and bicycling around, and trying different restaurants.
 Then we bought a bus ticket to head east, to the area around Lake Inle.
 Our bus turned out to be a minivan, and we were the only passengers.
 Weird.
 The ride was interesting, though, passing through villages, crossing a few rivers, and going over a small mountain range.
 Eventually- at 4:30 even though the driver said we would arrive at 2- we arrived in Nuangshwe, a small town on the edge of Lake Inle.
 We found a hotel for $25 with hot water, wifi (semi), and breakfast, and then walked around town for a bit.
 Like Bagan, the town consists of four paved roads, in a grid, with maybe six more dirt roads making up the entire main center of action.
 There’s probably a dozen small hotels/guesthouses here, a dozen restaurants, and a dozen tour services shops, helping travelers to organize boat rides, trekking, bus tickets, share taxis, bicycle rentals, or air tickets.
 It’s impossible to get lost and you really don’t need a map.

 On the western end of town is a canal, which feeds into the lake.
 Perhaps fifty boatmen await, hoping to entice you with a boat tour of the lake and the Shan and Karen villages that border it.
 They have very long- 15 meter- boats that are very narrow, and very shallow, because the lake is an average of three feet deep.
 We negotiated a boat tour on our second day in town, and off we went to the southern end of the lake, 20 miles away.
 We visited a lovely pagoda site, rising up from the banks of the lake like a Disney castle, and then boated through a floating village, the houses all set up on stilts with their canoes parked underneath.
 We passed men catching fish, and women harvesting rice or washing laundry in the lake.
-We even saw a woman hanging bags of rice noodles in the sun to dry.
+We even saw a woman hanging strands of rice noodles in the sun to dry.
 We visited a Shan village to see a pottery worker, and got to try our hand at a candle holder and a vase.
 We also visited a boat building yard, where it takes four men one month to build the 15 meter boats by hand.
 We visited a cheroot rolling house, made with tobacco, cloves, honey, tamarind, and rice wine.
 And we saw a weaving workshop, where they made thread out of cotton, silk, and lotus stems to make clothing and scarves.
 The lotus stem part really blew me away- a very painstaking process.
 Those scarves are very expensive.
 If you’ve ever seen pictures of traditionally dressed Myanmar women, the way they wear their scarves wrapped around their heads show which tribe they belong to.
 The men all wear the longyii, which is a long piece of fabric around their waist, tied like a wrap around skirt.
 In the villages they wear the Burmese conical woven hats, but not in the city.

-The boat driver wanted to take us to the “long neck village”, but I said no. I think it’s really exploitive of girls to do that to them so young.
+The boat driver wanted to take us to the “long neck village”, but I declined.
+I think it’s really exploitive of girls to do that to them so young.
 If they take the rings off their necks they cannot even hold their heads up.
 And now they do it for tourist dollars, even busing them into Thailand and China to display.

 Also near the lake is a winery, one of two in Myanmar.
 We walked out to the vineyards and tried four of their wines, enjoying the views from their hilltop of the small villages nearby.
 A nice way to spend our last afternoon in Naungshwe.
 We left that evening on a night bus, arriving in Mandalay in the morning.